 That’s why I’ve written this article.
 With detailed descriptions about each sweet, you can easily decide which one to choose for your snack time, parties, or special occasions.
 So, don’t hesitate anymore; it’s time to discover the beautiful world of Indian sweets.

-When it comes to the various dishes in Indonesian cuisine, it’ll be a mistake not to mention the incredibly luscious desserts there.
-Here, I will give you the list of 20 best but the most delightful Indonesian desserts.
-From that, you can choose one for your meals.
+Regarding the famous Indonesian cuisine, it’ll be a mistake not to mention the incredibly luscious desserts there.
+Here is a list of the most delightful Indonesian sweets.

 - Bingka Ubi Jalar (Sweet Potato Cake)

 - Dadar Gulung (Rolled Pancakes With Coconut)